type-alias-without-annotation (PYI026)

 In Python, a type alias is defined by assigning a type to a variable (e.g.,

-Vector = list[float]
+Vector = list[float]).

-It's best to annotate type aliases with the typing.TypeAlias
+It's best to annotate type aliases with the typing.TypeAlias type to

 make it clear that the statement is a type alias declaration, as opposed